-The Doctor of Ministry degree (DMin) is designed to enable qualified candidates to advance in competency to a high level of performance in the practice of ministry and to improve the profession as a whole through systematic study and research.
+The Doctor of Ministry degree (DMin) is designed to enable qualified religious professionals to advance in competency to a high level of performance in the practice of ministry and to improve the profession as a whole through systematic study and research.
 The program is integrated closely with the practice of ministry, and participants are expected to fulfill the requirements of the degree while continuing their regular practice in a congregation or other place of ministry.

 The program enables competent religious professionals to become more proficient in exercising their vocational skills and in integrating theological learning with the practice of ministry by:

-- Shaping their practice intentionally; - Sharing learning and research with colleagues; - Contributing to the development of a more effective profession.
+- Shaping their practice intentionally; - · Sharing learning and research with colleagues; - Contributing to the development of a more effective profession.

-The DMin is a self-directed program in which students are expected to initiate contact with advisors, consultants and other faculty members throughout their course of study.
+The DMin is a hybrid program, combining face to face intensives with online learning.
+Students must take significant responsibility for pacing their work and are expected to initiate contact with advisors, consultants and other faculty members throughout their course of study.